Menu Nederlands

 *An original certified photocopy is a photocopy of your original diploma/transcript.
 This copy is stamped and signed by the school or the institute which awarded your diploma.

-** If you will not obtain your Diploma before the 31st of January (spring) / 31st of August (fall) we need to receive a statement from your school with the following information:
+** If you will not receive your Diploma before the 31st of January (spring) / 31st of August (fall) we need to receive a statement from your school with the following information:

 • Your personal details; initial(s), surname, date of birth and place of birth.